Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ### Nerd Variant

-If you're using Nerd Patched Font variant, you should write **"Iosevka Nerd Font"** in text editor font settings.
-This will enable font with patched glyph and more ligature in your text editor.
+If you're using Nerd Patched Font variant, you should select or use **"Iosevka Nerd Font"** in Terminal font settings.
+This will enable font with patched glyph and more icon in your Terminal shell or command prompt app.
 These variant using filename **"Iosevka Mayukai xxxxxxx Nerd Font Complete"**, and placed inside **"nerd-patched-ttf"** installation folder.

 ## Demo